harvardinformatics/python-workshop/python-workshop.md

 * Learn python by debugging existing code
 * See common errors and their solutions
 * Learn how to search for programming solutions
-* Odyssey-specific lessions, including Anaconda clones and MPI code
+* Odyssey-specific lessions, including Anaconda clones

 ---

 # Covered subjects
 *Not necessarily in this order*

-* Structure (tuples, dicts, sets, functions, objects)
+* Structure (if/then, for, tuples, arrays, dicts, functions, objects)
+* Regular expressions, dates
-* Interacting with your environment (os, environment variables, files, executing other tools, script arguments)
+* Interacting with your environment (os, environment variables, files, executing other tools)
 * Packages and virtual environments (pip, python setup.py, virtualenv, Anaconda, clones)
-* Parallel programming (no threading, multiprocess, mpi4py)
+* Parallel programming (multiprocess)

 ---